 Though dictation software is pretty good at recognizing different voices, it's not perfect.
 Here are some tips to make it work as best as possible.

-2. Punctuate.
-When you dictate, you have to say each period, comma, question mark, and so forth.
-The software isn't always smart enough to figure it out on its own.
+Punctuate (if necessary).
+When you dictate, sometimes you have to say each period, comma, question mark, and so forth.
+The software isn't always smart enough to figure it out on its own—except if the app runs on a model like GPT-4o Transcribe, in which case it will listen to your intonation to understand what to write.

 The best dictation software at a glance